 Then in 2017, I got an opportunity to move to Sweden and I couldn’t say no to that!
 I have always wanted to live abroad, and living in Sweden was only wishful thinking!
 Fast forward to the year 2020; I am living in Stockholm for more than two years.
 Wow.

 After two years, there are a few things I love (and don’t like) about living in Sweden as an expat.

-Overall, I have a pretty much good experience living in Sweden.
+Overall, I have a pretty much good experience living in Sweden, and I also enjoy working in Sweden.
 I have a few bad experiences, and that’s normal.
 I also know that it also takes time to fully-adjust after relocating to Sweden.
 In the meantime, enjoy reading about life in Sweden!

 Living in Sweden

 Fun facts about living in Sweden